Transition metal carbyne complex: Structure

 Structure of PhCW(OBu-t)_{3}.

 Monomeric metal carbyne complexes exhibit fairly linear M–C–R linkages according to X-ray crystallography.
 The M–C distances are typically shorter than the M–C bonds found in metal carbenes.
 The bond angle is generally between 170° and 180°.
 Analogous to Fischer and Schrock carbenes; Fischer and Schrock carbynes are also known.
 Fischer carbynes usually have lower oxidation state metals and the ligands are π-accepting/electron-withdrawing ligands.
 Schrock carbynes on the other hand typically have higher oxidation state metals and electron-donating/anionic ligands.
 In a Fischer carbyne the C-carbyne exhibits electrophilic behavior while Schrock carbynes display nucleophilic reactivity on the carbyne carbon.
 In 2025, radical reactivity at the carbyne carbon was also reported.
 Carbyne complexes have also been characterized by many methods including infrared Spectroscopy, Raman spectroscopy, and single-crystal X-ray diffraction.
 Bond lengths, bond angles and structures can be inferred from these and other analytical techniques.

 Metal carbyne complexes also exhibit a large trans effect, where the ligand opposite the carbyne is typically labile.

 Reactions and applications

 Hexa(tert-butoxy)ditungsten(III) is a catalyst for alkyne metathesis.
-The catalytic cycle involves an carbyne intermediate.
+The catalytic cycle involves a carbyne intermediate.

 Some carbyne complexes react with electrophiles at C-carbyne followed by association of the anion.
 The net reaction gives a transition metal carbene complex: